Oral immunotherapy (OIT) desensitizes children and adults to their food allergens.

 Common Questions About Oral Immunotherapy

 Can I consume the food allergen in my daily diet after OIT?

 After a successful treatment, you should be able to consume the food allergen while also taking occasional maintenance doses to keep tolerance levels high.

 OIT is suitable for children with food allergies.
 After a consultation with one of our allergists, we can diagnose your child’s allergies and determine if OIT is the best approach.

 OIT is a safe process with numerous success stories.
 Again, there is the possibility of a reaction as you are consuming an allergen.

 Don’t Delay Treating Your Food Allergy

 Food allergies can have dangerous consequences if left untreated.
-Dr. Chacko is the leading food allergy doctor in the Atlanta area, helping adults and children desensitize themselves to food allergens with OIT.
-Visit one of our locations in Alpharetta, Atlanta, Canton, Cumming, Duluth and Johns Creek.
+Chacko Food Allergy Treatment Center has leading food allergy doctors in the Atlanta area, helping adults and children desensitize themselves to food allergens with OIT.
+Visit one of our locations in Alpharetta, Atlanta, Canton, Cumming, Druid Hills, Duluth and Johns Creek.
 Call the clinic for an appointment at 678-668-4688.